donut-party/donut-docs-site/content/docs/system/tutorial/03-component-references.md

 So I guess I lied earlier when I said there's not much to component groups.
 In fact, they let you do something very useful: use local refs.

+## Summary

+* Systems can contain multiple components, and those components can refer to each other
+* System definitions are maps organized in a `::ds/defs` -> component group ->
+  component hierarchy
+* You use the `ds/ref` function to create refs.
+It takes one argument, a two-element vector of `[component-group-name component-name]`: a _component id_
+* Signals are called in dependency order
+* You can use local refs to refer to components that belong to the same group